 At the end of the day, these theories are just another person’s interpretation of information.

 Or beliefs, as they are more commonly known.

 The Future of ‘Evidence Based’ Coaching?

-Evidence based coaching can only benefit players if the coach understands that scientific knowledge is underpinned by philosophical understanding.
+Evidence based coaching can only benefit players if the coach understands that scientific knowledge can only be useful if it is underpinned by philosophical understanding.